 We want Samsung to actually find a solution for the notch in 2020, not just a way around it.
 So far the biggest trend in 2019 is the under-display fingerprint scanner and some sort of trick to hide the front-facing camera.
 Even if people don’t want a front camera, there are sensors on the top front of almost every device that serves an important purpose.

-Samsung cut a hole in the screen for the front cameras and sensors, OnePlus put it in a mechanical pop-up contraption, and we’ve seen a few other neat fold-out camera designs.
+Samsung cuts a hole in the screen for the front cameras and sensors, OnePlus put it in a mechanical pop-up contraption, Apple does the notch, and we’ve seen a few other neat fold-out camera designs.
 However, it looks like Samsung will release a real solution to the notch in 2020, and that’s a big deal.
+See the “UPS” section in our image below.

 3. Better, Bigger Cameras and More Zoom